learn-co-curriculum/ds-curriculum-team/style_guide.md

 can have technical importance to the subject matter so explicitly excluding punctuation from quotes is justifiable.

-#### Do Not Use Curly-Quotes
+#### Do Not Use Curly-Quotes or Smartquotes

-No: `”`
+No: curly quotes: `”` or smart quotes: “Why”

-They render unpredictably, you can't search for them from a standard keyboard.
-No. Also no: &raquo; &laquo;.
-Use American quotation formatting.
+Also no: &raquo; &laquo;.

-#### Do Not Use Smartquotes

-If your editor does this, stop it.

-Not:

-“Why”

-But:

-"Why"
+Use American quotation formatting: "Why"

-If one wanted to change the first example from `“` to `'` one couldn't search for this character.
-Use code characters.

 ## Style